 Two Cash Back Cards Increase Your Cash Back Rate

-The Best Cash Back Card Combination
+Best Cash Back Card Combination

-Credit Card | MoneyGeek Rating | Cash Back Strategy | Annual Fee |
+Credit Card | MoneyGeek Rating | Cash Back Strategy | Annual Fee | |

-5/ of 5 | Use it for 2% on all other purchases | $0 On Issuer's Site |
+5/ of 5 | $0 | On Issuer's Site |

-If you spend more than $200 per week on groceries, you’ll want to either switch your grocery purchases from the Blue Cash Preferred about midway through the year to the Active Cash card.
-If you don’t want to deal with the hassle or remember to switch cards once a year, opt for the Capital One Savor which has an uncapped 3% cash back on groceries, instead of the Blue Cash Preferred.
+If you spend more than $200 per week on groceries, you’ll want to switch your grocery purchases from the Blue Cash Preferred about midway through the year to the Active Cash card.
+If you don’t want to deal with the hassle or remember to switch cards once a year, opt for the Capital One Savor, which has an uncapped 3% cash back on groceries, instead of the Blue Cash Preferred.

 Best for Flexible Spending

 The Citi Custom Cash® delivers more flexibility with 5% on your top category each month (up to $500) and 1% on everything else.
-When paired with the Citi Double Cash®, which offers a consistent 2% on all other spending, you get a more adaptable combination, letting you earn higher rewards not just on gas and groceries.
+When paired with the Citi Double Cash®, which offers a consistent 2% on all other spending, you get a more adaptable combination, letting you earn higher rewards, not just on gas and groceries.

-Credit Card | MoneyGeek Rating | Cash Back Strategy | Annual Fee |
+Credit Card | MoneyGeek Rating | Cash Back Strategy | Annual Fee | |

 Pick cards that are easy for you to remember how to use.
 If your system is so complex that you need to look at a note stored in your phone to figure out which card to use, then that defeats the purpose of convenience.

 We used our database of card combinations to find the 11 cards that lift your cash back rates the most, regardless of your existing card.
-Pick one's that have high bonus rates in your highest spend categories.
+Pick ones that have high bonus rates in your highest spend categories.
 Here are the 11 best second (or third) cards to add that maximize cash back earnings from greatest to least lift:

-Credit Card | MoneyGeek Rating | How To Use It | Annual Fee | Recommended Credit |
+Credit Card | MoneyGeek Rating | How to Use It | Annual Fee | Recommended Credit | |

-4.6/ of 5 | Earn 5% back, up to $500 per month, on your top monthly category. | $0 | 670-850 (Good to Excellent) On Issuer's Site | |
+4.6/ of 5 | $0 | 670-850 (Good to Excellent) | On Issuer's Site | ||

-5/ of 5 | Flat 2% cash back on all purchases, no annual fee.
-Add to an existing bonus category card or upgrade a flat cash card. | $0 | 670-850 (Good to Excellent) On Issuer's Site | |
+5/ of 5 | $0 | 670-850 (Good to Excellent) | On Issuer's Site | ||

-4.2/ of 5 | Use it for Gas stations to earn 4% back, 3% on dining and travel, 2% on Costco. | $0 | 740-850 (Excellent) On Issuer's Site | |
+4.2/ of 5 | $0 | 740-850 (Excellent) | On Issuer's Site | ||

-4.2/ of 5 | Get 3% on groceries, gas, and online retail, fee-free (but with spending caps). | $0 | 670–850 (Good to Excellent) On Issuer's Site | |
+4.3/ of 5 | $0 | 670–850 (Good to Excellent) | On Issuer's Site | ||

-4.7/ of 5 | Maximize dining, groceries and entertainment. | $0 | 670-850 (Good to Excellent) On Issuer's Site | |
+4.2/ of 5 | 670–850 (Good to Excellent) | On Issuer's Site | |||

-4.0/ of 5 | Quarterly 5% rotating categories; 1.5% cash back base rate. | $0 | 670–850 (good to excellent) On Issuer's Site | |
+4.0/ of 5 | $0 | 670–850 (good to excellent) | On Issuer's Site | ||

-4.1/ of 5 | 6% cash back at selected retailers; a grocery alternative that can pay cash back for Walmart and Target loyalists. | $95 | 670–850 (Good to Excellent) On Issuer's Site | |
+4.1/ of 5 | $95 | 670–850 (Good to Excellent) | On Issuer's Site | ||

-4.0/ of 5 | Make this your dining and drugstore card and look for opportunities to plus up your cash back based on the rotating categories. | $0 | 670–850 (good to excellent) On Issuer's Site |
+4.0/ of 5 | $0 | 670–850 (good to excellent) | On Issuer's Site |

-If you already have a 1.5% flat cash back card, you can still pick the category card that has the highest bonuses where you spend the most and you can still earn over 2% cash back based on our spend analysis.
+If you already have a 1.5% flat cash back card, you can still pick the category card that has the highest bonuses where you spend the most, and you can still earn over 2% cash back based on our spend analysis.

-Strategies For Managing Two (or More) Cash Back Cards
+Strategies for Managing Two (or More) Cash Back Cards

 Limit Cards in Rotation